 The Packers became the first team to win three consecutive titles.
 Posting a 12-2 record, Johnny Blood led the way with 14 touchdowns.

 1932: First indoor game

 Because of the bitter Chicago winter, the NFL played its first indoor game.
-The championship battle was held in Chicago Stadium, whose dimensions only allowed for an 80-yard field.
-The host Bears were successful, winning 9-0, although an important touchdown thrown from Bronko Nagurski allegedly violated rules that forward passes had to be thrown from five yards behind the line of scrimmage.
+The championship battle was held at Chicago Stadium, whose dimensions only allowed for an 80-yard field.
+The host Bears were successful, winning 9-0, although an important touchdown thrown from Bronko Nagurski allegedly violated rules that decreed forward passes had to be thrown from five yards behind the line of scrimmage.

-1933: The forward pass becomes modernized
+1933: The forward pass is modernized

 1934: The "Sneakers Game"